revilo1882/crazy-cards/README.md

 An interactive ront end application which allow customers to enter their details and review credit cards that are applicable to their credit status.

-## Requireents
+## Requirements

 The application should return the list of cards available based upon a user's input.
 The user should be allowed to select one or more of the returned cards and see the details for the cards selected.
 When multiple cards are selected, the total amount of credit available to the user on those cards should be displayed.

-## Available Cards
+- Available Cards:

-The Student Life credit card is only available to customers with an employment status of Student.
+    - The Student Life credit card is only available to customers with an employment status of Student.
-The anywhere card is available to anyone anywhere.
+    - The anywhere card is available to anyone anywhere.
-The Liquid card is a card available to customers who have an income of more than £16000.
+    - The Liquid card is a card available to customers who have an income of more than £16000.

 ## Installation